The Optomap Retinal Exam

 The Optomap exam is fast, painless and comfortable.
 Nothing touches your eye at any time.
 It is suitable for the whole family.
 To have the exam, you simply look into the device one eye at a time (like looking through a keyhole) and you will see a comfortable flash of light to let you know the image of your retina has been taken.

-Under normal circumstances, dilation drops might not be necessary, but your eye care practitioner will decide if your pupils need to be dilated depending on your conditions.
-The capture takes less than a second.
-Images are available immediately for review.
+Under normal circumstances, dilation drops are not necessary.
+The capture takes less than a second and images are available immediately for review.
 You can see your own retina.
 You see exactly what your eye care practitioner sees - even in a 3D animation.

 What is an Optomap?

-The Optomap ultra-widefield retinal image is a unique technology that captures more than 80% of your retina in one panoramic image while traditional imaging methods typically only show 15% of your retina at one time.
+The Optomap ultra-widefield retinal image is a unique technology that captures over 80% of your retina in one panoramic image while traditional imaging methods typically only show 15% of your retina at one time.

 Benefits of an Optomap

-The benefits of having an Optomap ultra-widefield retinal image taken are:
+Our optometrists recommend Optomap imaging with every sight test.
+The benefits of having an Optomap ultra-widefield retinal image taken include:

 - Early protection from vision impairment or blindness